3D-Aware Instance Segmentation and Tracking in Egocentric Videos: Introduction

 Existing state-of-the-art video object segmenters try to overcome these limitations by aligning segments with dense or sparse correspondences.
 These are obtained from optical flow or point tracking~\cite{rajivc2023segment} and serve as a proxy for spatial reasoning.
 However, these methods can establish correspondences only in relatively short video windows due to their computational cost and poor reliability during severe viewpoint changes.
 The result are fragmented and incomplete object tracks, which limit their usefulness, particularly in egocentric videos.

 In order to address these shortcomings, we can look at how humans locate objects.
 An important cue that helps correct reassociation is \emph{object permanence}, a concept that human infants develop very early~\cite{santrock2002topical}.
 Permanence captures the idea that objects do not cease to exist when they are not visible.
 Combined with spatial awareness, this means that the 3D location of objects at rest should not change when they are out of view or occluded.
+It has previously been explored for egocentric videos in `Out of Sight, Not Out of Mind' (OSNOM)~\cite{plizzari2023}.

 This brings us to the question of how to incorporate such spatial awareness in an object tracking algorithm.
 We achieve this by extracting scene geometry from the video stream and using it as an additional supervisory signal to refine tracks produced by a video segmentation model.
 More specifically, we obtain depth maps and camera parameters for the frames of the video and use this information to calculate the 3D location of the object instances.
 We then propose a novel approach for refining instance segmentation and tracking in egocentric videos that leverages 3D awareness to overcome the limitations of 2D trackers.
 By integrating a scene-level 3D reconstruction, coarse 3D point tracking, and 2D segmentation, we obtain a robust framework for analyzing dynamic egocentric videos.
 In particular, by incorporating both spatial \textit{and} temporal cues from the 3D scene, our method handles occlusions and re-identifies objects that have been out of sight for some time, leading to more consistent and longer object tracks.